asl2214/Defensive-Security/README.md

 Hourly count of the HTTP POST Request Method was created as an alert to notify of any suspicious increase if the amount passed the chosen threshold:
 ![..](Images/HTTP_Post_baseline.png)
 ![..](Images/HTTP-POST-alert.png)
-The highest number of events that we found in our baseline
+The highest number of events that we found in our baseline was 7 and chose a threshold of 10.
+In general, our thresholds never strayed too far from the highest count that we found.

 ### Dashboard